SAN DIEGUITO POST NO. 416, INC.

 ARTICLE IX Finance

 Section 1.
 No appropriations, except monthly expenses and taxes, shall be made without first referring the same to the Executive Board for report therefrom to the Post membership.
 The Executive Board shall prescribe the form in which the financial records shall be kept.
 In the case of an emergency, the Executive Board is empowered to make expenditures not to exceed two thousand five hundred dollars ($2,500.00).

 Section 2.
 Required non-emergency outside services in excess of two thousand ($2,000.00) dollars: Services such as major expenditures towards the Post Home of Post 416, insurance renewals, legal services, or any other required services in excess of two thousand dollars ($2,000.00) shall be put out to bid – requiring the Executive Board to select the best of at least three (3) local bids submitted in conjunction with subject matter.
+All post contracts over two thousand five hundred dollars ($2,500.00) must be reviewed and approved by the Executive Board and if needed reviewed by Outside Counsel.
 The Executive Board will then submit their decision to the next general membership meeting for final approval.

 Section 2a.
 Received invoices for bar consumable supplies may be paid by the Bar Manager up to a limit of One thousand five hundred dollars ($1,500.00) per submittal.
 A list of such payments shall be forwarded to the Finance Officer on a Bi-Weekly or Monthly basis.
 Invoices for bar consumable supplies in excess of this amount will be held for payment by the Finance Officer.
 For bar equipment appropriations see Section 1 and 2 of this article.

 Section 3.
 There shall be a limitation of $500.00 for Installation and other ceremonies.
 A Budget line item shall include limitations for funds provided for attendance at District and Department meetings and functions.